EBISPOT/BioSolr/README.md

 This is a short interactive introduction to the BioSolr Ontology Expansion plugin for Solr.

+If you would like to use elasticsearch instead, please refer to the BioSolr tutorial for elastic search [here](https://github.com/EBISPOT/BioSolr/tree/master/elasticsearch)

 In this tutorial you will learn how to:

  * Install Solr